StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 ### 7 - Flush the data
 This step isn't always required, but good to know about.
 Sometimes a script might attempt to end before the actual span was sent away.

-A good example of this will be a Lambda execution, StackState will never receive the data as the execution stopped the second the Lambda was done.
-To get past this you can force flush the Trace Provider to definitely makes sure that StackState received the trace.
+A good example of this will be a Lambda execution, Rancher Observability will never receive the data as the execution stopped the second the Lambda was done.
+To get past this you can force flush the Trace Provider to definitely makes sure that Rancher Observability received the trace.

-If you don't use the following code and don't see your value in StackState this might be the issue.
+If you don't use the following code and don't see your value in Rancher Observability this might be the issue.

 ```javascript
 // NB: Optional Flush